 - Can accommodate bike tires up to 5″ wide without adapters

 - Provides 12″ of space between each bike!

 - Trays shift up to 4″ side to side to help offset bikes

 - Tool-free installation and integrated hitch locking system (no separate bolt that can get lost)

 - Does not fit with 27.5″ fat bikes

 Thule T2 Pro XT Review – Results of our Testing

 From top to bottom, the Thule T2 Pro XT is thoughtfully designed and executed.
 From its folding and ratcheting system, it’s a breeze to use and exceptionally sturdy.
-As one of the few tray-based bike racks that can hold a 20″ and 24″ bike without any adapter, it’s our top pick bike rack for families.
+As one of the few tray-based bike racks that can hold 20″ and 24″ bikes without any adapter, it’s our top pick bike rack for families.

 Thule’s current model of this design is called the Thule T2 Pro XT, which was an update of their Thule T2 Pro rack.
 The XT update brought several improvements to the Pro including wider spacing between the bars and more travel room in the tray offset (more on these below).
 The functionality and overall design of the rack did not change.
 The Pro XT is the model currently available for purchase.

 Already having and loving the Thule T2 Pro, all the images in this review are of the T2 Pro, not the T2 Pro XT, but the racks are almost identical visually.
 We have, however, seen the upgrades to the Thule T2 Pro XT in person and will be sure to point out differences in this review.